ITR Filing Deadline Missed?

 • Enormous time and financial resources are required to collect and maintain this tax.

-• This psychologically reduces the willingness to work in an individual as the more one earns, the greater must he pay towards direct tax.
+• This psychologically reduces the willingness to work in an individual as the more one earns, the greater he must pay towards direct tax.

 Considering the above-mentioned terms and elaborated concepts, create a strong idea about direct taxes in your mind and approach this year's tax filing with clarity.